syncfusion-content/blazor-docs/blazor/toolbar/style.md

 ---
 layout: post
 title: Style and Appearance in Blazor Toolbar Component | Syncfusion
-description: Learn here all about Style and Appearance in Syncfusion Blazor Toolbar component and more.
+description: Checkout and learn here all about Style and Appearance in Syncfusion Blazor Toolbar component and more.
 platform: Blazor
 control: Toolbar
 documentation: ug